raja-anusha/raja-anusha/README.md

 - 💬 Ask me about  mathematics.
 - 📫 How to reach me: rajaanusha@gmail.com
 - 😄 Pronouns: he,she,it,her,him...
-- ⚡ Fun fact: enjoying with  friends.😍😀
+- ⚡ Fun fact: enjoying with  friends.😍